nicoleiocana/tpo-wiki/Git-flow-and-merge-requests.md

 When you are merging from a branch or third party repository make sure to edit the commit message in a way that other contributors now what you are doing.

 If you wanted to be nicer you could also simply merge commits from the branch so that you keep the commit messages of the initial contributor.
+[See doc about cherry-picking](https://git-scm.com/docs/git-cherry-pick)

 If you update from master it's better to use:
 ` git pull --rebase origin master `